 Scene #6: The Moment of Partial Redemption

-It’s Gollum professing his loyalty to Frodo before trying to take to the ring for himself.
-It’s Long John Silver earning Jim’s trust before revealing himself to be a treasure-hungry mutineer.
-It’s the White Witch convincing Edmund she just wants to meet his brother and sisters, making us think for a split second that maybe she isn’t a heartless, hope-crushing, Christmas-hating monster.
+It’s Gollum professing his loyalty to Frodo before trying to take to the ring for himself in The Lord of the Rings.
+It’s Long John Silver earning Jim’s trust before revealing himself to be a treasure-hungry mutineer in Treasure Island.
+In The Lion, the Witch, and the Wardrobe, it’s the White Witch convincing Edmund she just wants to meet his brother and sisters, making us think for a split second that maybe she isn’t a heartless, hope-crushing, Christmas-hating monster.

 If your villain can fool us, we will love them for it.

 They’ll hook us, and hold onto our attention with both hands.

 Moment of Partial Redemption Practice